Jeansen/jeansen.github.io/_posts/2022-08-17-stable-psql-with-kubernetes-1-25.markdown

 ## The goal?

-Run a posgres DB, connect to it and execution some actions/
+Run a postgres DB, connect to it and execution some actions/

 ## The problem?